Does not apply to sports. Team sports

 Hardball.
 This competition uses pneumatic recreational weapons with a bullet speed of 180 meters per second

-Olympic Games: Sports
+Olympic Games: sports

 • badminton;